VIRTUAL TOUR

 Current Vacancies

-Durham Cathedral Schools Foundation is looking for a reliable, friendly and professional School Minibus Driver to join our Transport Team.
+Durham Cathedral Schools Foundation is looking for a reliable, organised and enthusiastic Science Technician to join our thriving Science Department.

 About the Role